OccupyMN

 THE PEOPLE'S PLAZA

-Sheriff Stanek later ordered that tents could not be pitched in the Plaza and forbade people from staying overnight.
+Sheriff Stanek ordered that tents could not be pitched in the Plaza and forbade people from staying overnight.
 Occupy protesters defied the orders, staying overnight in the plaza.
 On October 15, in conjunction with world-wide protests that day, a group of occupiers set up a number of tents in the grassy area on the south side of Hennepin County Government Center.
 The tents were torn down by the police later that night.
 Subsequent attempts to set up tents were met with force.

 Marches on October 17 included attendees from Minnesota for a Fair Economy, Students for a Democratic Society, and Socialist Alternative.
 Protesters occupied the 10th Avenue Bridge, blocking traffic for about a half hour.
 Eleven people were arrested on the bridge.